charlag/samemail/README.md

 # samemail
-A little experiment to detect similar emails using variant of MinHash algorithm
+A little experiment to detect similar emails using variant of MinHash algorithm.

 For information on the algorithm please check [Mining of Massive Datasets](http://www.mmds.org/) course, Chapter 3 in particular.

-Another good explanation is in this article: [MinHash Tutorial with Python](http://mccormickml.com/2015/06/12/minhash-tutorial-with-python-code/)
+Another good explanation is in this article: [MinHash Tutorial with Python](http://mccormickml.com/2015/06/12/minhash-tutorial-with-python-code/).

 # API